John Cooper Clarke: Personal life

 Clarke married his first wife, Chris, when he was 21 (around 1970), and they moved to Shaftesbury in Dorset.
 After three years, they separated, and Clarke moved back to Manchester.

-During the 1980s, when he was addicted to heroin, Clarke lived in a "domestic arrangement" with singer and fellow addict Nico in Brixton, London.
-She was the only one working in the share house, and paid the rent.

-As of 2025 Clarke is married to Evie, who was born in the Picardy region of France, and worked as a language teacher.
+During the 1980s, for a few months Clarke shared an apartment with the singer Nico (both were addicted to heroin at the time) in Brixton, London.
+As of 2025, Clarke is married to Evie, who was born in the Picardy region of France, and worked as a language teacher.
 They married in around 1990, having bonded over a shared love of the French poet Baudelaire when they met.
-They have one daughter, Stella, born when Cooper Clarke was 45.
-As of November 2025 they were living in Colchester, Essex, where they have lived for decades.
-Clarke does not have a mobile phone, and buys a newspaper daily from the local newsagent.
-He rarely leaves his home.
+They have one daughter, born when Cooper Clarke was 45.
+As of November 2025, they were living in Colchester, Essex, where they have lived for decades.

-He has often been mistaken by members of the public for Rolling Stones guitarist Ronnie Wood.

 In October 2020, Clarke published an autobiography which took its title from his poem "I Wanna Be Yours".